 The Great Barrier Reef

-Queensland’s tourism operators share the Great Barrier Reef with almost three million visitors each year.
-Around 80% of all tourism activity occurs within 7% of the marine park, with High Standard Operators who play an important role in preserving and presenting the Reef’s story to visitors and adhering to best practice environmental and interpretation standards.
-For decades our tourism industry has been proudly protecting and advocating for the Reef through a range of significant environmental, educational and research-related initiatives.
+Around 80 per cent of all tourism activity occurs within 7 per cent of the marine park, with High Standard Operators who play an important role in preserving and presenting the Reef’s story to visitors and adhering to best practice environmental and interpretation standards.

 The official government source of management and reef health is the Great Barrier Reef Marine Park Authority (GBRMPA).
 The National Education Centre for the GBRMPA is the Reef HQ Great Barrier Reef Aquarium in Townsville and is open to visitors daily.

 To experience the wonder of Queensland’s Great Barrier Reef and to plan a Queensland holiday visit queensland.com/greatbarrierreef.